okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ### Okta dashboard or custom dashboard sign-in flow

-For sign-in with the Okta dashboard, you no longer need to configure a redirect to the Okta Identity Cloud, create an Okta session, and then open a URL specified in the widget.
+For an Okta dashboard sign-in, you no longer need to configure a redirect to the Okta Identity Cloud, create an Okta session, and then open a URL specified in the widget.
 You can remove the redirect configuration as follows.

 ![Displays the Okta dashboard sign-in](/img/SIW_Upgrade_Config_Change6.png)